-Applications must be submitted by August 7, 2020, at 11:59 PM eastern standard time.
-Only submissions made online through Submittable will be reviewed.
+The deadline for applications was August 7, 2020, at 11:59 PM eastern standard time.
+Only submissions made online through Submittable were reviewed.

-All applicant organizations will be notified whether or not they received funding by email by September 15, 2020.
+All applicant organizations were notified whether or not they received funding by email by September 15, 2020.

 The Literary Arts Emergency Fund will award one-time, unrestricted grants from $5,000 to $50,000.

-The determination of grant amounts will include financial need and projected loss due to COVID-19; diversity, equity, and inclusion in regards to an organization’s staff and board, poets and writers contracted, and audiences served; budget size; and an organization’s demonstrated ability to offer continued programming.
+The determination of grant amounts included financial need and projected loss due to COVID-19; diversity, equity, and inclusion in regards to an organization’s staff and board, poets and writers contracted, and audiences served; budget size; and an organization’s demonstrated ability to offer continued programming.

-This Literary Arts Emergency Fund is managed by the Academy of American Poets, Community of Literary Magazines and Presses, and National Book Foundation, which will respectively be making grants to:
+This Literary Arts Emergency Fund is managed by the Academy of American Poets, Community of Literary Magazines and Presses, and National Book Foundation, which respectively made grants to: